SORTEE-Github-Hackathon/manuscript/CONTRIBUTING.md

 You can search for topics and even propose new categories!

-We still have not stablished what should be an [Issue](https://github.com/SORTEE-Github-Hackathon/manuscript/issues) instead of a [Discussion](https://github.com/SORTEE-Github-Hackathon/manuscript/discussions) topic.
+We still have not established what should be an [Issue](https://github.com/SORTEE-Github-Hackathon/manuscript/issues) instead of a [Discussion](https://github.com/SORTEE-Github-Hackathon/manuscript/discussions) topic.

 We can consider that issues are not permanent and thus made to be closed, but we should discuss about it (!).

+> Important: _If you would like to provide changes to files that are not related to the `content` directory, please open a descriptive issue and only perform prospective changes through pull requests._